 3. Be respectful and humble and open to new cultures.
 Act like you are a visitor in someone's home because you are.

 4. You can wear a lot of the same clothes overseas and at home.
-You can also practice your faith in most countries but proselytizing is illegal in several.
+You can also practice your faith in most countries but proselytizing may be illegal.